 What Is Audit Risk?

-Audit risk is the risk that there are material errors or weaknesses in a company’s systems, even though the auditor gives a “clean” opinion of the company’s internal controls.
+Audit risk is the risk that material errors or weaknesses still exist in a company’s systems, even though the auditor gives a “clean” opinion of the company’s internal controls.
 Put another way, it’s the risk that the auditor misses something important.

 There are several types of audit risk:

 - Control risk is when the client’s internal control systems do not detect or prevent potential material misstatements.

 - Detection risk is the possibility of a significant misrepresentation or error going undetected by the audit procedures.